-The audit evaluated 35 intersections and found up to a 21 per cent decrease in injury crashes in the five years after installation compared with the five years before installation.
-The audit report is available here.
+The audit also considered the evaluation of 35 intersections where a fixed camera had been installed, which found up to a 21% decrease in injury crashes in the five years after installation.

 The audit recommended improvements to the program to improve road safety outcomes, increase transparency of the program and enhance community understanding and acceptance of speed camera operations in South Australia.
-The Department of Planning, Transport and Infrastructure (DPTI) and South Australian Police support these recommendations and will work together on their implementation.
+The Department of Infrastructure and Transport and South Australian Police support these recommendations and will work together on their implementation.

 More information on the Speed Camera Audit is available in the FAQs.

 Additional vehicles registered in South Australia have now been identified as having been fitted with a “critical” Takata airbag, and will be refused registration to ensure the safety of all road users.

 As part of the Regency Road to Pym Street Project there will be a temporary partial closure of the South Road and Regency Road intersection from 5am Monday, 4 January, to 5am Monday, 11 January, weather permitting.